Silverthorne Attorneys Can Help.

 Burn injuries can happen in multiple places, anywhere there are hot liquids, gases, smoke and flame.
-Though people don’t often associate their vehicles with burn injury risks, a vehicular collision or malfunctioning can easily lead to fire-related injury and death.
+Though people don’t often associate their vehicles with burn injury risks, a vehicular collision can easily lead to a fire-related injury.

 According to the National Fire Protection Association (NFPA), fire departments responded to a little over 152,000 automobile fires per year between 2006 and 2010.
 Along with hundreds of millions of dollars in property damage, these fires also lead to hundreds of deaths and injuries annually.

 Certain kinds of automobile fires lead to a disproportionately high number of deaths.
-On highways, for instance, vehicular accidents contributed to roughly 4% of automobile fires; but these were the source of a disproportionate percentage of deaths – about 60% of all deaths by automobile fires on highways stemmed from accidents.
+On highways, for instance, vehicular accidents contributed to roughly 4% of automobile fires.
+However, these were the source of a disproportionate percentage of deaths.
+For instance about 60% of all deaths by automobile fires on highways stem from accidents.
 Similarly, while only 2% of automobile fires start in fuel tanks or fuel lines, these kinds of fires account for 15% of the fatalities.

 Responding to an Automobile Fire

 The NFPA estimates that about two thirds of automobile fires result from some kind of malfunctioning in the vehicle, including electrical failures.
-In addition to facing fire danger from a vehicular accident, you need to consider the greater danger posed by a shoddily made or poorly maintained vehicle (the two also overlap, as a defective vehicle could lead to both a crash and an automobile fire)
+In addition to facing fire danger from a vehicular accident, you need to consider the greater danger posed by a poorly maintained vehicle.

 - First off, focus on prevention and vigilance.
-Get your car checked out ASAP if you’re experiencing potentially serious problems, such as oil leaks and fuses that blow out repeatedly.
+Get your car checked ASAP if you’re experiencing potentially serious problems.
+Problems such as oil leaks and fuses that blow out repeatedly.
 Perform regular maintenance on your vehicle to repair problems with the electrical and fuel system.
 Make sure all your vehicle’s components are in place; for instance, the oil cap should always be screwed on properly.